Arshad9999/IoT-InternetofThings/README.md

 # Practical-7

+## OBJECTIVE: To implement the Pressure sensor interfacing using Arduino UNO

 ## Pressure Sensor - MPL3115A2:
 The MPL3115A2 is a digital pressure sensor from Freescale that provides accurate pressure and temperature readings.
 It utilizes the I2C (Inter-Integrated Circuit) bus for data exchange with the Arduino.
 I2C is a two-wire interface that allows multiple devices to be connected on the same bus, making it ideal for sensor communication.
 The MPL3115A2 sensor can be used in various applications, such as weather stations or altitude measurement systems.